Chattahoochee Gap: hiking the Appalachian Trail from Unicoi Gap

 The hike reaches a small spring at just under 4.5 miles, a tiny trickle that tunnels between several fern-covered rocks.
-Downriver, this small spring flows 430 miles south, growing greatly in volume to become the Chattahoochee River, one of Georgia’s major waterways and a major water source for the city of Atlanta.
+Downriver, this small spring flows 430 miles south, growing considerably in volume to become the Chattahoochee River, one of Georgia’s major waterways and a water source for the city of Atlanta.

 Departing the spring, the hike climbs back to Chattahoochee Gap and retraces its outbound trek on the Appalachian Trail.
-The trail reaches Unicoi Gap at 8.9 miles, completing the hike.
+The trail reaches Unicoi Gap at 8.9 miles, completing the adventure.

 More Unicoi Gap Appalachian Trail adventures

 Have energy (and daylight) left to burn?
 Hike eastbound on the Appalachian Trail from Unicoi Gap to summit Rocky Mountain and catch some beautiful summit views of nearby Yonah Mountain before descending to the wildflower and mountain laurel-filled Indian Grave Gap.